 Guidance for standing for election to Council

-Nominations are now invited for any ACCA members wishing to stand for election to Council at the 2018 AGM.
-Have you got what it takes?
+Nominations are now invited for any ACCA members wishing to stand for election to Council at the 2019 AGM.

 Council is the governing body of ACCA and as such has a pivotal role in ACCA affairs.
 It has a wide-ranging remit that includes: